Bangladesh Records Highest Daily Dengue Cases

 With the fresh infections, the number of dengue cases surged to 29,786 in Bangladesh, the ministry said.

-In order to fight the rising number of dengue cases, Bangladeshi health authorities have strengthened measures to check the breeding of mosquitoes and conduct anti-larval operations.
+In order to fight the rising number of dengue cases, Bangladeshi health authorities have strengthened measures to check the breeding of mosquitoes and conduct anti-larval operations, Xinhua news agency reported.

-The June-September monsoon period is the season of dengue fever in Bangladesh, which is considered a high-risk nation for mosquito-borne diseases.
+The June-September monsoon period is the season of dengue fever in Bangladesh, considered a high-risk nation for mosquito-borne diseases.

+Dengue is a viral disease spread by the bite of an infected mosquito and is prevalent in tropical and subtropical areas.

+Dengue can start with flu-like symptoms like fever, headache, muscle and joint pain, and rash.
+Symptoms usually appear 3 to 14 days after infection and generally last less than a week.

 Legal Disclaimer: